 Therefore, you should be careful where you procure your chi whip.
 You should avoid the puppy mills and go for mixes from reputable breeders.

-Hopefully this post has gave you an insight into what it’s like living and owning a Chi whip.
+Hopefully, this post has given you an insight into what it’s like living and owning a Chi whip.

-These dogs are great fun for all of the family and ara an excellent choice for those looking for a small, playful dog.
+These dogs are great fun for all of the family and are an excellent choice for those looking for a small, playful dog.